pratiksharaut1206/pratiksharaut1206/README.md

 - 🥅 2026 Goals: Build production-ready AI applications and contribute more to open-source projects
 - ⚡ Fun fact: I love writing poetry, exploring new AI technologies, and building intelligent applications

+## 💫 About Me:

+Experienced AI/ML Engineer with 4+ years of overall IT experience, passionate about building intelligent AI applications using Machine Learning, Large Language Models, Retrieval-Augmented Generation (RAG), and Agentic AI.
+Skilled in designing scalable AI solutions that solve real-world business problems through Python, FastAPI, LangChain, and LangGraph.

 ### Connect with me

 <p align="left">